Frank-Atwood/Cyber-Projects/README.md

 ---

 I'm currently a Senior at Appalachian State University!
-I will be graduating in the Fall 2026, and I will be graduating with a BS in Cybersecurity.
+I will be graduating May 8th, 2026, and I will be graduating with a BS in Cybersecurity.
 Some of my courses that I've taken in my time at App State are; Managing Securities, Programming Software Solutions, Audit & Cybersecurity Analytics, Global IS Ethics & Privacy, Database Management & Network and IT Infrastructures.